swanprince61/test-automation-practice/documents/Issue4.md

 ## Dashboard page link does not work on Make's model list page

 ### Replication steps
-1. From dashboard, drill down to Popular Make page by clicking the image (Lamborghini make page)
+1. From the dashboard, drill down to Popular Make page by clicking the image (Lamborghini make page)
-2. Click on "Buugy Rating" on top left corner
+2. Click on "Buggy Rating" on the top left corner

 ### Expected result
 * The user should go back to the dashboard screen

 ### Current result
-* The user stays in the same page
+* The user stays on the same page

 ### Further Investigation
 * On Make detail screen, Buggy Rating hyperlink is changed to `/broken`.
-This is UI bug which needs to be fixed.
+This is a UI bug that needs to be fixed.

 On Make detail screen, Buggy Rating hyperlink is to:
 ```